ThalesGroup/gokube/README.md

 ```
 If you do, then the installation is complete.

-If you don’t, double-check the path that you placed the gokube.exe file in and that you typed that path correctly when you added it to your PATH variable.
+If you don’t, double-check the path that you placed the gokube.exe file in and ensure you correctly added that path to your PATH variable.

 #### Install gokube